 Free T3 levels are THE most important measure of thyroid function.

-EVERYONE wants to increase free T3 levels, because that’s how you feel better!
+Everyone wants to have “normal” free T3 levels because that’s how you optimize thyroid function and feel better.

 But the big question is:

 There’s an easy way to increase free T3 levels and there’s a not so easy way.

 The easy way to increase free T3 is by simply taking T3 thyroid medication like Liothyronine or Cytomel.

 This strategy works well if you have a Doctor willing to work with you and change up your medications.

 If you don’t then you’ll have to be smart about how you approach thyroid function.

 And that’s why I’m going to talk about the “not-so-easy way” today: